 You’re now in the midst of one of the most awe-inspiring places in the world.
 This is pure wilderness, an indomitable land of bewitching icebergs, churning seas and sparkling sea ice strewn with some of the most unique wildlife on Earth.

 It’s a momentous occasion, but don’t worry if you don’t spot everything on your first excursion.
 You’ll have five days here and will attempt two shore landings per day, depending on the wild and unpredictable weather.

-No two days in the Antarctic are the same, however a typical day starts around 7:30am with breakfast, followed by a morning excursion into the Antarctic Peninsula and South Shetland Islands.
-You’ll return for lunch before heading out on another excursion if possible.
+No two days in the Antarctic are the same; however, a typical day starts around 7:30 am with breakfast, followed by a morning excursion into the Antarctic Peninsula and the South Shetland Islands.
+You’ll return for lunch before heading out on another excursion, if possible.
 You’ll head back for happy hour and a presentation in the Discovery Lounge, then dinner and entertainment in the evening.

 The Antarctic Peninsula and the South Shetland Islands are home to a plethora of unique wildlife.
 You can visit scientists working in modern research bases, soak up the majestic glaciers and snow-capped mountains, and observe some phenomenal species breathing life into the harsh environment.

 The Peninsula becomes a breeding ground for hundreds of bird species in the summer, including petrels and skuas.
-You’ll spot Gentoo, Chinstrap and Adélie penguin rookeries, and may even be able to spot the iconic Emperor Penguin which is found in the sub-Antarctic islands.
+You’ll spot Gentoo, Chinstrap and Adélie penguin rookeries, and you may even be able to spot the iconic Emperor Penguin, which is found in the sub-Antarctic islands.